DIDSR/ThresholdoutAUC/README.md

 This repository includes source code that can be used to perform extensive simulation studies, which show that ThresholdoutAUC substantially reduces the problem of overfitting to the test data under the simulation conditions, at the cost of a mild additional uncertainty on the reported test performance.

-While some of the subdirectories contain README files and code comments that describe the files of the respective subdirectory, in the following we provide a general overview of the code contained in this repository.
+In the following we provide a general overview of the code contained in this repository.

 ## The simulations